 Daniel’s work as a Legal Project Manager involves giving clients the best solutions to their business needs in an easy-to-understand manner.
-He has a knack for communication, and contributes practice management ideas that generate continuous and wide-ranging improvements for clients.
+Having a knack for communication, he contributes practice management ideas that generate continuous and wide-ranging improvements for clients.
 He has developed efficient legal/business processes for nearly a decade, honing his skills at law firms, Apple, and Chicago-Kent’s Center for Access to Justice & Technology.

 Daniel holds a B.A. with majors in economics and political science, as well as a J.D. with a focus on practice management.
 His professional life is characterized by a focus on process improvement and project management, with vast experience in the worlds of law and technology.
 This cross-discipline pedigree allows Daniel to assemble the pieces of his clients’ legal and business puzzles.

 Daniel began his legal career in Baker & McKenzie’s Bogota office, where he assisted the corporate transactions and banking & finance groups in traditional legal work, while also establishing that office's new knowledge management system for corporate transactions.
 He then joined Drinker, Biddle & Reath for a year as a Legal Project Manager.